adaogomesl/Leticia-LopezLab/README.md

 # Leticia-LopezLab
-Protocols and scripts used on Lopez Lab by Leticia Gomes
+Protocols and scripts created by Leticia Gomes on Lopez Lab